 - Why it’s necessary to review high-cost prescription drug claims for clinical appropriateness

-- Three prescription drug examples that were contributing to wasteful pharmacy benefit spending
+- Five examples of prescription drugs causing wasteful pharmacy benefit spending

 - How utilization management oversight and intervention helped lower pharmacy benefit costs

-When someone is using a specialty medication, the inclination is to think that they have a severe condition, they are seeing a specialist, and the prescribed medication and the dosing is appropriate.
-Unfortunately, this scenario isn’t always true, which can be an alarming realization for a self-funded employer considering that specialty drugs can be 12 times more expensive than the average annual cost of brand name prescription drug therapy.
+When someone is using a specialty medication, the inclination is to think that they have a severe condition, they are seeing a specialist, and the prescribed medication and the dosing are appropriate.
+Unfortunately, this scenario isn’t always true, which can be an alarming realization for a self-funded employer, considering that specialty drugs can be 12 times more expensive than the average annual cost of brand-name prescription drug therapy.
 In fact, the average annual cost of 61 specialty drugs widely used for treating chronic conditions reached roughly $79,000 in 2017.
 Having a clinical mechanism in place to review the appropriateness of these high-cost medications is a critical component to maintaining a sustainable pharmacy benefit plan.